• English

 1. Create a NRQL statement with a SELECT statement for an attribute; for example, SELECT average(duration).

 2. Add a FACET clause that facets on buckets().
 For example buckets(duration, 40, 10).
-You can also bucket on a different attribute than the one in the SELECT statement.
+You can also bucket a different attribute than the one in the SELECT statement.
 For example, to show the average duration for database calls: buckets(databaseCallCount, 40, 10).

-This query computes the average duration for a specific page path across 10 buckets, with an upper limit of 40.
+The following query computes the average duration for a specific page path across 10 buckets, with an upper limit of 40.
 All values above our upper limit of 40 are grouped in the last bucket, >=36.0.

 SELECT average(duration) FROM PageView WHERE pageUrl LIKE 'http://webportal.telco%' SINCE 1 week ago FACET buckets(duration, 40, 10)